marek-chadim/GentzkowLabTemplate-1/examples/powerpoint/README.md

 * Microsoft PowerPoint must be installed.
 * You may be asked to grant file access when running the program for the first time through a pop-up window.
 * You may recieve an error like this: `make.sh: Permission denied`.
 To rectify this, you must execute `chmod +x make.sh` in your terminal.

+### Other notes
+* You may want to insert linked plots or tables that automatically refresh as the data pipeline is updated, similar to how figures are compiled in LaTeX.
+To do this in PowerPoint, insert the plot/table as an image by clicking on Insert > Picture > Picture from File, then click on Show Options and check Link to File.
+This ensures the image updates whenever the source file changes.